-Figurative language is composed of different types of linguistic constructions, in particular: metaphors, idioms, proverbs, irony, indirect requests, and sarcasm.
-Figurative language is generally studied at the linguistic level; however, understanding figurative language requires the ability to process more than the literal meaning of the individual words and to go “beyond” in order to grasp the speaker’s intention in a given context (Giora, 1997; Shen, 1999).
+Figurative language is composed of different types of linguistic constructions, in particular metaphors, idioms, proverbs, irony, indirect requests, and sarcasm.
+It is generally studied at the linguistic level; however, understanding figurative language requires the ability to process more than the literal meaning of individual words in order to grasp the speaker’s intention in a given context (Giora, 1997; Shen, 1999).

-Both metaphors and idioms are prototypical forms of lexicalized nonliteral language and are remarkably frequent in everyday discourse (Gibbs, 1994).
-Indeed, metaphors have been estimated to occur in as much as 20% of spoken discourse (Steen et al., 2010).
+Both metaphors and idioms are prototypical forms of lexicalized nonliteral language and are remarkably frequent in everyday discourse (Gibbs, 1994), estimated to occur in as much as 20% of spoken discourse (Steen et al., 2010).
 A metaphor forms a linkage between two seemingly unrelated domains of knowledge, creating a linguistic tool to transfer knowledge from one domain to another.
-There are several psycholinguistic theories explaining how metaphors are processed (Gentner, 1983; Ortony, 1979, 1993; Glucksberg & Keysar, 1990, 1993).
+Several psycholinguistic theories explain how metaphors are processed (Gentner, 1983; Ortony, 1979, 1993; Glucksberg & Keysar, 1990, 1993).
 For example, the class inclusion theory proposes that all metaphoric expressions are statements of categorization (Glucksberg & Keysar, 1990, 1993).
-According to this view, metaphoric expressions in the form of “A is B” (e.g., “This lawyer is a shark”), the target ‘A’ (lawyer) becomes a member of the category of the base term ‘B’ (shark) by means of mental construction of an ad-hoc superordinate category exemplified by the base term ("shark” representing aggressive behavior), and the target term becomes a new member of this superordinate category.
+According to this view, in metaphoric expressions of the form “A is B” (e.g., “This lawyer is a shark”), the target A (lawyer) becomes a member of the category of the base term B (shark) by means of mental construction of the base term (shark) into an ad-hoc superordinate category (aggressive behavior).
+The target term (lawyer) then becomes a new member of this superordinate category.

-Metaphors, however, are not a homogenous class of expressions but instead vary along on a continuum, from novel metaphors at one end to “dead” metaphors (idioms) at the other (Fraser, 1998).
-Some scholars posit that the processing of a metaphor depends on its level of conventionality (e.g., Bowdle & Gentner, 2005).
-The meaning of a conventional metaphor is already lexicalized and stored in long term memory while novel metaphors involve base terms that refer to domain-specific concepts that have not yet been formulated (Gentner, 2005).
-According to the Career of Metaphors hypothesis (Bowdle & Gentner, 2005), novel metaphors are comprehended through a comparison process in which properties of the base and target terms are first extracted non-selectively and then exhaustively checked against each other (e.g., Gentner, 1983); once the properties that are relevant and informative have been identified, and the irrelevant properties of the base term are suppressed, those remaining properties are selected as the grounds for comparison (Bambini et al., 2011; Gernsbacher et al., 2001; Mashal, 2013).
+Metaphors, however, are not a homogenous class of expressions but instead vary along a continuum, from novel metaphors at one end to “dead” metaphors (idioms) at the other (Fraser, 1998).
+Some scholars posit that the processing of a metaphor depends on its level of conventionality (e.g., Bowdle & Gentner, 2005) because the meaning of a conventional metaphor is already lexicalized and stored in long-term memory, but novel metaphors involve base terms that refer to domain-specific concepts that have not yet been formulated (Gentner, 2005).
+According to the career of metaphors hypothesis (Bowdle & Gentner, 2005), novel metaphors are comprehended through nonselectively extracting the properties of the base and target terms and then exhaustively comparing them (e.g., Gentner, 1983).
+Once the properties that are relevant and informative have been identified and the irrelevant properties of the base term are suppressed, those remaining properties are selected as the grounds for comparison (Bambini et al., 2011; Gernsbacher et al., 2001; Mashal, 2013).